cypherpunk-academy/2064/en/067_2064_Back in the 20th century.md

 And now both stations are silent, we don't even have a location.
 Are we back in the 20th century now?"

-First agent: "I just got word...
+First agent: "I just got the word...
 We lost him!"

 Fortunato: "WAAASSS?"
 He turned powder red on his face.
 "NO!
 LAPP NOSES!
 INCAPABLE!